-After 26 marathons, four trips to the Olympics, two and thousands of miles, Meb Keflezighi retired with the 2017 New York City marathon.
-He’s won the Boston and New York marathons in addition to having a reputation in the running world as one of the kindest and hardest working souls.
+After 26 marathons, four trips to the Olympics and thousands of miles, Meb Keflezighi retired with the 2017 New York City marathon.
+He’s won the Boston and New York marathons in addition to having a reputation in the running world as one of the kindest and hardest-working souls.
 This powerful book tells Keflezighi’s story but makes it a quick read.
-Keflezighi shared what he learned from each of those 26 marathons (one for each mile in a marathon — 26.2), including life lessons apply to everyone.
+Keflezighi shares what he learned from each of those 26 marathons (one for each mile in a marathon — 26.2), including life lessons that apply to everyone.

 The Sports Gene: Inside the Science of Extraordinary Athletic Performance, David Epstein

 If you’ve ever wondered what Serena Williams, Usain Bolt and Michael Phelps have in common, Epstein explores the limits of biology and what training can do for your body.
-The Sports Gene looks at the nature vs. nurture debate in addition to interviews with Olympians about the quality of their training.
-Is there a gene that determines how good you’ll be at athletics?
+The Sports Gene looks at the nature vs. nurture debate and also features interviews with Olympians about the quality of their training.
+Is there a gene that determines how good you’ll be at sports?
 Epstein strives to find out.

 Liferider: Heart, Body, Soul, and Life Beyond the Ocean, Laird Hamilton

 Laird Hamilton’s name now extends past the surfing world into the world of fitness thanks to his ability to seemingly never age, a modeling career and his first book.
 This book goes beyond just pure fitness and surfing and looks at how everything is connected — from death and fear to your heart, body and soul.
 Hamilton shares his viewpoint on life and everything that comes with it, from relationships to business to risk-taking.